John Kipling: Death

 Kipling was reported injured and missing in action in September 1915 during the Battle of Loos.
 There remains no definite evidence relating to the cause of his death, but credible reporting indicates he was last seen attacking a German position, possibly with a head injury.
 With fighting continuing, his body was not identified.
 However, in 1992, a mistake was discovered in the paperwork and the Commonwealth War Graves Commission identified his grave changing an inscription on the gravestone of an unknown soldier to read John Kipling.

 His parents searched vainly for him in field hospitals and interviewed comrades to try to identify what had happened.
 A notice was published in The Times on 7 October 1915 confirming the known facts that he was "wounded and missing".

 The death of John inspired Rudyard Kipling to become involved with the Commonwealth War Graves Commission and write a wartime history of the Irish Guards.
 He also wrote as an epitaph “If any question why we died, / Tell them, because our fathers lied.”

-However, contrary to popular belief, the poem My Boy Jack does not allude to the wartime loss of his son, rather it was written about the death of Jack Cornwell, the youngest sailor killed at the Battle of Jutland.
-He also wrote the short verse: "'My son died laughing at some jest, I would I knew / What it were, and it might serve me at a time when jests are few."
+However, contrary to popular belief, the poem "My Boy Jack" does not allude to the wartime loss of his son, rather it was probably written about the death of Jack Cornwell, the youngest sailor killed at the Battle of Jutland.
+He also wrote the short verse "A Son": "My son was killed while laughing at some jest.
+I would I knew/What it was, and it might serve me in a time when jests are few."

 Grave

-The grave of John Kipling was identified by Military Historian, Norm Christie, then Records Officer of the Commonwealth War Graves Commission in 1992, and Kipling was officially listed as buried in St Mary's ADS Cemetery in Haisnes.
+The grave of John Kipling was identified by military historian Norm Christie, then Records Officer of the Commonwealth War Graves Commission, in 1992, and Kipling was officially listed as buried in St Mary's ADS Cemetery in Haisnes.
 In 2002, research by military historians Tonie and Valmai Holt suggested that this grave was not that of Kipling but of another officer, Arthur Jacob of the London Irish Rifles.

-In January 2016, however, further research by Graham Parker and Joanna Legg demonstrated that the original identification of the grave was correct.
+In January 2016, however, further research by Graham Parker and Joanna Legg demonstrated that the grave attribution to John Kipling is correct.
 A spokesman for the Commonwealth War Graves Commission stated that it "welcomed the latest research which supports the identification of the grave of John Kipling".